It’s an all-too-familiar lament: I meant to get out more, be more adventurous. I don’t know what happened …

 Start by putting your woe-is-meness to good use.
 How many nights would you have been content — no, happy — to have spent in a tent this past year?
-Write it down: that’s your 2016 goal.
+Write it down: that’s your new goal.
 Same with your number of days on the trail.
 Was it half as many as you’d hoped?
 Write down your ideal number.
-Maybe you wanted to try backpacking in 2015 — but didn’t.
+Maybe you wanted to try backpacking — but haven’t.
 Add that to the list.
 Likewise, your number of days on the water, or whatever your adventure of choice.

 Adventure goals: enjoy the journey

 You’ve set your goals, you’re excited.
-Here’s where the problem typically arises, when you ask yourself, How do I make it happen?
+The problem typically arises when you ask yourself, How do I make it happen?

 What you need is direction to help you figure out these key questions:

 - What’s realistic?
-You say you want to spend 50 nights next year in a tent, but is that feasible?
+You say you want to spend 50 nights in a tent in the next year, but is that feasible?
 What about your other obligations, your family, for instance?
 Do you have enough time off from work to get 50 nights in?
 You can quickly derail a goal by setting it, realizing it’s not possible, then abandoning it altogether.
 Better to set realistic, but still ambitious, expectations.

 - Where do I want to go?
 Let’s say one of your goals is to take a week-long backpack trip.
 First obvious question: where do you want to go?
 Do you want to go alone?
 Would you like to go with locals familiar with the area?
 What season is best?
 And what specific gear will you need for where you’re going?